AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Statute of Limitations: Property Damage and Personal Injury Claims

-You have five years to file property damage claims and two years to file personal injury claims, due to Illinois’ statutes of limitations.
+You have eight years to file property damage claims and two years to file personal injury claims, due to Illinois’ statutes of limitations.

 Non-Renewal and Cancellation Notification Laws